 This is NOT the supplier's nine-digit CRA registered Business Number (BN) or GST / HST #.
 This is the supplier's six-digit incorporation number that is typically referenced on incorporation papers.
 This proves incorporation status, but does not indicate that the supplier is registered with the CRA for tax purposes.

 Residency status.
 You are a factual resident of Canada for tax purposes if you keep significant residential ties in Canada while living or travelling outside the country.
 The term factual resident means that, although you left Canada, you are still considered a resident of Canada for income tax purposes.
 See the following CRA website for more details.

 The sole proprietorship is the simplest business form under which one can operate a business.
 For these, one person performs all the functions required for the successful operation of the business and assumes all the liabilities.
 The sole proprietor is said to be self-employed.
 The sole proprietorship is not a legal entity.
 It simply refers to a person who owns the business and is personally responsible for its debts.

 The SOW outlines specific services a supplier is expected to perform, by indicating the type, level and quality of service, the deliverable(s), as well as the time schedule required.

 (Society for Worldwide Inter-bank Financial Telecommunication).
 Also known as BIC Code (Bankers Identifier Code): contains either eight or eleven alphanumeric characters.

-- For Canadian individuals doing business as a sole proprietor, using their personal name (e.g. John Smith), and providing UBC with their Canadian SIN#, your vendor name is your personal name that matches your SIN #
+- For Canadian individuals doing business as a sole proprietor, using their personal name (e.g. John Smith), and providing UBC with their Canadian SIN#, your supplier name is your personal name that matches your SIN #

-- If you are an individual who does business as a sole proprietor and is “doing business as” (DBA) another name other than your personal name, your vendor name should still be your personal name, but with the additional information of your DBA added.
+- If you are an individual who does business as a sole proprietor and is “doing business as” (DBA) another name other than your personal name, your supplier name should still be your personal name, but with the additional information of your DBA added.

 The terms “Supplier” and “Vendor” are used interchangeably.